-(4) Expenses and Sanctions.
+(4) Award of Expenses of Motion and Sanctions.

-If the motion is granted or if the (A) disclosure or requested discovery is provided after the motion was filed, the court shall, after affording an opportunity to be heard, require the party or deponent whose conduct necessitated the motion or the party or attorney advising such conduct or both of them to pay to the moving party the reasonable expenses incurred in making the motion, including attorney's fees, unless the court finds that the motion was filed without the movant's first making a good faith effort to obtain the disclosure or discovery without court action, opposing party's nondisclosure, or that the response or objection was substantially justified, or that other circumstances make an award of expenses unjust.
+(A) If the motion is granted or if the disclosure or requested discovery is provided after the motion was filed, the court shall, after affording an opportunity for hearing to be heard, require the party or deponent whose conduct necessitated the motion or the party or attorney advising such conduct or both of them to pay to the moving party the reasonable expenses incurred in obtaining the order making the motion, including attorney's fees, unless the court finds that the opposition to the motion was filed without the movant's first making a good faith effort to obtain the disclosure or discovery without court action, or that the opposing party's nondisclosure, response or objection was substantially justified, or that other circumstances make an award of expenses unjust.

-If the motion is denied, the court may (B) enter any protective order authorized under Rule 26(c) and shall, after affording an opportunity to be heard, require the moving party or the attorney filing the motion or both of them to pay to the party or deponent who opposed the motion the reasonable expenses incurred in opposing the motion, including attorney's fees, unless the court the finds that the making of motion was substantially justified or that other circumstances make an award of expenses unjust.
+(B) If the motion is denied, the court may enter any protective order authorized under Rule 26(c) and shall, after affording an opportunity for hearing to be heard, require the moving party or the attorney advising filing the motion or both of them to pay to the party or deponent who opposed the motion the reasonable expenses incurred in opposing the motion, including attorney's fees, unless the court finds that the making of the motion was substantially justified or that other circumstances make an award of expenses unjust.